ddiazsouto/Sentencer/README.md

 The pipeline was given preference over the app, to align with Devops practices and improve CI

+Second step was to build the app, I can't seem to be able to use json requests

 | Description |Evaluation| Likelihood  | Impact Level | Responsability |  Response  |  Control Measures